-There will then be two more blank spaces, separated by the letter “a”.
-The first space is for the Grantor’s full name, and the second space is for grantor, ex.
+There will be two more blank spaces, separated by the letter “a”.
+The first space is for the Grantor’s full name, and the second is for the grantor, ex.
 “Jane Doe a, Grantor”

 The next blank area is for the full address of the Grantor.

-The last section is for the Grantor and Grantee to both provide their written names, signatures, and current addresses.
+The last section is for the Grantor to provide their signature and printed name.

-The state of Kansas requires that all quitclaim deeds be witnessed by a notary public, so the closing area of the document is reserved for your notary to provide their ID number, commission expiration, and notary seal.
-They’ll also fill in the county where the document was witnessed, and the names of anyone else present at the time.
+The state of Kansas requires that all quitclaim deeds be acknowledged by a notary public, so the closing area of the document is reserved for the notary to provide their ID number (if applicable), commission expiration date, and notary seal or stamp.

-After you’ve filled out the deed, signed it, and had it notarized, the deed must be registered with the Kansas Register of Deeds Office in the county of the property in question.
-If that county is different from the home county or grantee or grantor, it cannot be registered in their home county instead.
+After you’ve filled out the deed, signed it, and had it notarized, the deed must be recorded with the Kansas Register of Deeds Office in the county where the property is located.